Halo-Lab/vue-form-getform-io/README.md

 # @halo-lab/vue-form-getform-io

 The package supports integration with form service GetForm.io.
-All you need is either provide `formId` for you GetForm form, or submit callback function to the `Form` component.
+All you need is either provide `formId` for your GetForm form, or submit callback function to the `Form` component.

 ### To install the package